 The participants use the post-its during the meeting.
 By moving them between different headlines they can show which tasks need to be done, are being worked on and are completed.
-The groups work together well and are alert.
-Everyone participates in the discussions and helps update the information on the board.
+The groups work closely together and are alert.
+Everyone participates in the discussions and helps to update the information on the board.
 After a couple of minutes they leave.
 Some people return for other meetings but no one participates in all of the meetings.

 If you were to return on Friday morning you would also see Pulse meetings, but they would be of a different kind.
 Now it’s the management of the organization and the project managers that take center stage.

-During several subsequent Pulse meetings they deal with the serious problems that have been encountered within the projects, allocate resource for the upcoming week and discuss strategic issues.
+During several subsequent Pulse meetings they deal with any serious problems that have been encountered within the projects, allocate resource for the upcoming week and discuss strategic issues.
 Pulse boards are used also during these meetings and are kept updated throughout the meetings.
 The meetings are short and information is kept flowing between the meetings through the participants and the use of post-its.

 It becomes clear that the Pulse room is a R&D command centre where the business can coordinate actions and decisions are made to keep the company running.
 The information on the whiteboards also helps the participants interact.